4b11b4/lowres/README.md

 4. Record
 7. Listen
 3. Introduction of each **path**
-5. Most likely some more playing, recording, and listening in between the introduction of all of the paths
+5. More playing, recording, and listening between every few introductions each paths

 Paths
 -----